jamesdanielwhitford/replit.github.io/tutorials/40-multiuser-static-blog-with-nix.md

 In this command:

 * `--buildDrafts` and `--buildFuture` will ensure that all site content is rendered, even if it's marked as a draft or scheduled for publishing in the future.
 * `--bind` `--port` and `--baseURL` are all used to [ensure that our repl will host our site correctly](https://docs.replit.com/hosting/deploying-http-servers).
-Make sure to modify the argument for `--baseURL` as indicated i.e. replacing the placeholders `YOUR-REPL-NAME-HERE` and `YOUR-USERNAME-HERE` with your own values.
+Make sure to modify the argument for `--baseURL` as indicated (i.e. replacing the placeholders `YOUR-REPL-NAME-HERE` and `YOUR-USERNAME-HERE` with your own values).

 Run your repl.
 You should see an empty site homepage.